 - Season scallops with salt, pepper, and paprika.
 You can also add some cayenne pepper for a bit of heat.

-- Set a large sauté pan over high heat and heat the butter until it sizzles.
+- Set a large sauté pan over high heat.
+Melt the butter until it sizzles.

 - Add the scallops to the pan in one layer, one-inch apart, and cook for 2 minutes.
 You may have to do this in batches if your skillet isn’t big enough to fit all the scallops at once.
 Scallops need space to allow them to cook evenly and let the heat circulate around them.

-- Turn the scallops over and continue to cook for 1 1/2 to 2 minutes, or just until browned on the other side.
+- Turn the scallops over.
+Continue to cook for 1 1/2 to 2 minutes, or just until browned on the other side.
 DO NOT overcook.

 - Remove scallops from pan and set aside.

-- Add more butter to the pan and stir in garlic; cook for a minute, stirring frequently.
+- Make the garlic butter.
+Add more butter to the pan and stir in garlic; cook for a minute, stirring frequently.

 - Stir in wine and cook until reduced.